 KSIQ

-KSIQ is a Top-40 station licensed to Brawley, California.
+KSIQ was a Top-40 station licensed to Brawley, California.
 In the early 80s they were known as SI-96 (pronounced "See 96" as in the Spanish for "Yes 96") but changed to "Q96" in 1983.
-The station serves the Imperial Valley of California as well as Mexicali, Mexico.
+The station served the Imperial Valley of California as well as Mexicali, Mexico.
+In 2010 they moved into the San Diego radio market and changed their city-of-license to Campo, CA. They were sold in 2013 and are currently part of the Air1 Radio Network with call letters KYDO.

 Wednesday, April 22, 2009